-Cooperland is a reletively small group these days, and one reason is because the famous hijacking happened more than forty-five years ago.
-Most people under the age of thirty-five have barely heard of the D.B.
+Cooperland is a relatively small group these days, and one reason is because the Cooper hijacking happened more than forty-five years ago.
+Most people today under the age of thirty-five have barely heard of the D.B.
 Cooper case.
 Cooperland has one main internet presence, which you can find easily on Google, but I won’t list here.
 When the members of this site found out what I was telling people regarding the upcoming Cooper film, then the negativity started oozing from the woodwork.
 Insults, lies, a special page created especially to discredit just ONE suspect…Christiansen…all of it appeared at this website.
 For safety’s sake, (mine – not yours) we will call this website ‘Cooper Heaven’.

 Over here at Adventure Books, Cooper Heaven was old news.
 Literally hundreds of negative postings have appeared there about us over the last four years, but most of them were basically harmless.
-Like the time they compared us to ISIL, called us parasites, or idiots.
+Like the time they compared us to ISIS, called us parasites, or idiots.
 Some of it was laughable.
 But it took an ugly turn when they started calling us liars, and began misrepresenting the actual case against Christiansen, and coming after people we knew in a very personal way.
 This writer got angry after he found his name and address posted to their site, and retaliated by posting up the phone number of the guy who did it.

-Well, we got shut down because of that, of course.
+Well, the forum got shut down because of that, of course.
 I should have known better, as the Beatles once said.
 I put up another discussion forum, but the attacks continued anyway.
 I started responding to them, not so much with insults, but quoting them over on certain points regarding Kenny Christiansen, and listing the truth on those points.